 Consensus is viewed differently by different politicians but it must never be confused with sloppy compromise, abandonment of all beliefs, principles, norms and values and policies; it is certainly not just about agreement but about changing things around and creatively getting everyone on board on an equal basis to explore and scrutinise an idea.
-You get a proposal/ issue, work something out, people foresee problems, and you do creative synthesis and then make a decision.
+As captured in Fig. 1, you get a proposal/ issue, work something out, people foresee problems, and you do creative synthesis and then make a decision.
 At the end of it, as a group you come up with something that everyone thinks is acceptable, i.e. most people like it, and nobody hates it.

-Note that no single movement has all solutions to our problems.
+No single movement has all solutions to our problems.
 Different groups and movements specialise in different areas of the struggle.
 A good political design will begin with honesty, ask tough questions, it will come from collaboration and from us trusting our ability to change our circumstances.
-Collaboration will be a step forward as it will combine expertise (Fig. 1) between different movements and use that to achieve more.
+Collaboration will be a step forward as it will combine expertise between different movements and use that to achieve more.

 All movements and organisations need to understand that cooperation is essential and possible if differences and disagreements are not perceived as a block to working together.
 It has to be understood within our political environment that policy development is a product of agreement on procedures and broad policy goals with contained disagreements about methods and means.